jamesstaub/euclip/README.md

   ### bugs
   - duplicate a track, set channelstrip gain to 0, restart sequencer, gain sounds back at 1

-  - implement track-node order in onCreateNode callback to ensure they appear in the right order when nodes get removed/edited.
-  - track node 404 errors when trying to update removed nodes

   - use the LFO example, then add an additional gain node
   - - result is the channelStrip gain not working anymore